 A control surface is generally a group of panels which interact and provide a single user a unified work surface.
-An example of this type of control surface is a Control Panel and Menu Panel of a 4-ME K-Frame system.
+An example of this type of control surface is a Control Panel and Menu Panel of a 4-M/E Installation & Service Manual system.
 These panels combine to form a Technical Director's (TD) control surface.
 Other Control Panel modules or additional Menu Panels can be added to a control surface.

 A control surface may also consist of a single item.
-For example, a Menu Panel (or a laptop computer running the GV Switcher menu application) can act as a separate control surface in a suite.
+For example, a Menu Panel (or a laptop computer running the GV Switcher menu application) or a KSP (see the KSP Switcher Soft Panel Graphical User Interface Instruction Manual) can act as a separate control surface in a suite.

-With Resource Sharing, up to two control surfaces can be created for each of the two suites.
+With Resource Sharing, up to two control surfaces can be created for each suite.
 Each control surface can load its own Panel Prefs, so they can behave differently from one another.
 For example, different sources can be mapped to the source select buttons of the two control surfaces in the same suite, permitting quick access to different sources appropriate for each work location.